agiga-quanta/pskgi_poc/README.md

 Make sure that all requirements in `1.
 Prerequisite` are satisfied.
 It it **important** to note that all `docker` and `docker-compose` command must be execute inside the `pskgi_poc` repo directory, where the `docker-compose.yml` is present.

 ###### a.
-Obtain the dockers by pulling the built docker images from Docker Hub, create the containers, and run them
+Obtain the dockers by pulling the built docker images from [repositories](https://hub.docker.com/repository/docker/nghiadh/nlp) on Docker Hub, create the containers, and run them

     docker-compose pull
     docker-compose up --no-build